compadrejunior/typescript-course/Chapter-01/README.md

     npm init
     ```

-4. You will be prompted to answer a lot of quetions.
+4. You will be prompted to answer a lot of questions.
 Just press enter for all of them.
 In the end confirm with Yes.
-5. NPM will create a pakcage.json file.
+5. NPM will create a package.json file.
 This file saves your project dependencies so you can install it later in another machine or for sharing your project with your team.
 6. In your terminal type

     ```bash
     npm install typescript --save-dev
     ```

-> [!IMPORTANT]
-> Node.js is required to use the node package manager (npm).
+> [!IMPORTANT] Node.js is required to use the node package manager (npm).
 Other install options at [Download TypeScript](https://www.typescriptlang.org/download).
 You can learn more about installing packages with npm at npm-install.

 7. NPM will download TypeScript library inside your project folder under the node_modules file.
 8. Open your project folder in VSCode.